jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_3_Project_Initiation.md

 # Project Initation

 We will now start a project.
-In doing so, let's introduce or review some aspects of the ALPINE architecture.
+Quick review of some aspects of the ALPINE architecture.

 ## Start an RNA-seq data analysis project